MonoSem/LocalMC-Server/README.md

 ## Run

+- Install the spigot-1.12.2.jar file
+- Put it in the folder
-- Just launch the Start.bat
+- Then just launch the Start.bat